Harry felt eleven again.

 Harry shifted uncomfortably, trying to sit up straighter.
 His back twinged.
 "I'm all right.
 Really.
 Just need to lie down for a bit."

 But Mrs Weasley wasn't fooled.
 She reached up and gently pressed the back of her hand to his forehead.
 Her touch was cool and familiar and so terribly motherly it made something behind Harry's ribs crack a little.
+It shouldn't have hurt, being cared for, but it did.
+Because it made him remember every person who never got the chance to be looked after again.

 "You've got a fever," she said softly, more to herself than to him.
 "And you're clammy.
 And pale."